 (Image forgery using Copy-Move method)

 Fortunately, there is a way to verify the authenticity of such images.
-In 2013, the IEEE Information Forensics and Security Technical Committee launched a first forensic challenge to address this problem.
+In 2013, the IEEE Information Forensics and Security Technical Committee launched the first forensic challenge to address this problem.

 - Content-aware fill and patch match (for copy and paste)